 Deals

 This section shows your client the number of deals closed, forecasted, total amount, and more.
-It offers insights into what sales process might or might not be working plus a general overview of the status of their deals.
-Including a deals dashboard that highlights what deals your client closed from a first or second product demo, for example, and where they can dedicate their time toward meeting their sales goals.
-Cover some of these key deals metrics:
+Sales forecast reports highlighting deals metrics offer valuable insights for the sales team to understand what sales process might or might not be working, plus a general overview of the status of their deals.

 Total deals